MPSVIRAJ/Wound-Border-Characterization/README.md

 ## ▶️ Usage
 The entire pipeline is controlled via the main script **run_pipeline.py**.
 You must specify a **stage** to execute, which tells the script which part of the process to run.

 **Important Note:** This repository includes the original, pre-computed feature file (outputs/1_comprehensive_features.csv)that was used to generate the results for the original study.
-This allows you to immediately evaluate the core machine learning components without needing the private image dataset.
+This allows you to immediately evaluate the core machine learning components (clustering and classification) without needing the private image dataset.

 The pipeline can be used in three primary ways depending on your goal.